0192pm/CodePath-SITE-Application/README.md

 - [x] Add moving alien icon
 - [x] Blur game buttons when clicked
 - [x] Alert with a count of total mistakes made
-- [x] A round of appaluse is played after winning the game and pressing "Ok"
+- [x] A round of appalause is played after winning the game
+- [x] An alert saying to refresh page after winning the game

 ## Video Walkthrough (GIF)